MenuLibre 2.2.3 Released

 Newly Added Keys

 X-GNOME-UsesNotifications is used by GNOME, elementary, and other GTK desktops (possibly others as well) to inform the environment that an app can send notifications.
-This enables management of those notifications through a single interface.
+This enables the management of those notifications through a single interface.
 This feature is seen in GNOME and elementary.

 Improving Cross-Platform Support

 Support for GNOME-specific and Xfce-specific application categories has been added.
-When running in a supported desktop environment, these categories are now available and should enable a tighter integration and more advanced menu management features.
+When running in a supported desktop environment, these categories are now available and should enable tighter integration and more advanced menu management features.

 Un-prefixed applications.menu files, as seen in Manjaro KDE, are now supported.
-Typically, a desktop environment will use prefixed versions of the applications menu to have separate menu options for different desktop environments.
+Typically, a desktop environment will use prefixed versions of the applications menu to have separate options for different desktop environments.
 If a prefixed version of the menu cannot be found, the un-prefixed version will be used instead.

 When MenuLibre fails to load your menu, you are now given more details about the failure.